boykin345/food-ai-app/README.md

 L1.
 As an app user, I expect a user-friendly interface to access the signup page, so I can easily follow the provided instructions to sign up to the app. - 1

 L2.
 As an app user, I expect a user-friendly interface to access the login page, so I can easily follow the provided instructions to log in to and access the app. - 1
+---
+Home Page

+M1.
+As an app user, I want to see some base recipes on the homepage, so that I can look at the kind of options that are available to me when I am new to the app. - 1

+M2.
+As a developer, I want to create an initialiser function for recipes to be shown on the homapage, such that I don't need to call them individually each time and cause more work. - 1
+---
+Navigation

+N1.
+As an app user, I want to be able to see a hamburger menu, so that I can navigate between pages more easily. - 1

+N2.
+As an app user, I want to be able to see an accounts icon, so that I can navigate to the settings page more easily. - 1

 ## Technologies
 Firebase: Back-End Development